-Home parenteral nutrition (HPN) care is the process through which feeds and fluids are provided directly to patients at home, along with the equipment and any care that may be needed to administer these safely.

-The National Framework Agreement for the Supply of Home Parenteral Nutrition for England (or framework for short) covers all aspects of home parenteral nutrition, including the making and delivery of the feed and ancillaries, and the provision of specialist nursing for those not able to administer the feed themselves.
-It was developed as part of a national tender commissioned via NHS England and the Commercial Medicines Unit of the Department of Health.
-The framework contains over 500 individual specification points which companies have had to demonstrate they are able to comply with.
+Home parenteral nutrition (HPN) care is the process through which feeds and fluids are provided directly to patients at home, along with the equipment and any care that may be clinically needed to administer these safely.
+HPN care is funded by the NHS who contract commercial homecare companies to provide the service as outlined within a detailed set of standards.
+These standards form The National Framework Agreement for the Supply of Home Parenteral Nutrition for England (or framework for short) and cover all aspects of home parenteral nutrition, including the making and delivery of the feed and ancillaries, and the provision of specialist nursing for those not able to administer the feed themselves.
+The framework was developed as part of a national tender process commissioned via NHS England and the Commercial Medicines Unit.
+It contains over 500 individual specification points which companies have to demonstrate they are able to comply with.